therootcompany/greenlock.js/README.md

 **IMPORTANT**:

 Use `v2.0.0` as your initial version - NOT v0.1.0 and NOT v1.0.0 and NOT v3.0.0.
-This is to indicate that your module is compatible with v2.x of node-letsencrypt.
+This is to indicate that your module is compatible with v2.x of node-greenlock.

-Since the public API for your module is defined by node-letsencrypt the major version should be kept in sync.
+Since the public API for your module is defined by node-greenlock the major version should be kept in sync.

 ### store implementation